 The JCC's Department of Special Needs provides a variety of terrific recreational and social programs for children, teens and adults.
 From preschool and day camp to vocational training and family social events, we have it here!

 KAT gives children (ages 2 1/2-14) with special needs the opportunity to participate in typical activities at summer camp.
-With support from a one-on-one inclusion counselor, every child has the chance to swim, enjoy arts and crafts, and play sports alongside typically developing peers.
+With support from an inclusion counselor, every child has the chance to swim, enjoy arts and crafts, and play sports alongside typically developing peers.
 The KAT program, which has been recognized by the Autism Society of America-Oakland County as a model for inclusion, began with two campers and now regularly includes more than 30.

-SNAP is for children who do not require 1:1 support and wish to participate in regular summer camp.
-SNAP includes typical camp fun with off-campus adventures.
-It is divided into Explorers (grades 5-8) and Voyagers (grades 9-12); and Adventurers (ages 18-26).
-Throughout the week, both groups go on field trips to destinations like the zoo, DIA, Zap Zone and local parks, as well as participate in volunteer projects to learn the importance of charity, community and team building.
+SNAP is for individuals who do not require 1:1 support and wish to participate in summer camp.
+SNAP combines typical camp fun with off-campus adventures.
+It is divided into three groups: Explorers (grades 5-8); Voyagers (grades 9-12); and Adventurers (ages 18-26).
+Throughout the week, campers go on field trips to destinations such as the Detroit Zoo, DIA, Zap Zone and local parks, as well as participate in on-campus activities.

-TAT comprises two separate age groups, 15-17 and 18-26, and offers older campers the chance to enjoy summer activities and learn life skills.
-Two days a week are spent working in various positions throughout the JCC, with trained staff serving as job coaches; two days are for exploring the community and enjoying camp fun; and one day is for developing “soft skills” such as budgeting, nutrition, and personal safety.
+Young Adults All Together comprises two separate age groups, 15-17 and 18-26, and offers campers the chance to enjoy summer activities while learning life skills.
+Two days per week are spent volunteering for various local organizations with trained staff serving as job coaches; two days are for exploring the community and enjoying camp fun; and one day is for developing “soft skills” such as budgeting, nutrition, and personal safety.

 The mission of the adult programs is to provide adults with special needs the opportunity to meet with peers, socialize with one another, and above all the opportunity to be respected and valued.
 Thursday Night Social Group is a social and recreational program for adults (18+) with special needs.
 Meetings are held twice per month.
 Young Adult Social Group is our social and recreational program for young adults with special needs ages 15-26.
 Meetings are held once per month.